bohdanszymanik/client-server-codespace-example/README.md

 cd client
 npm start

+or to get OAuth example, better atm to use the REST client extension with test.http and the requests to authenticate to generate a token, and then the request to access a secure resource restricted to those that have the token.

 TODO
 1. Get a browser client working that calls the server.
 I can't figure out how to get the browser to access the server.
 The thing is...
 I have managed to get this working before.